THE WILDSIDE WEBSITE

 imprint of Wildside Press as Torlo Hannis of

-scientific explanation as to why so few had the
+explanation as to why so few had the ability.
+His

-one mental world from another.
-“It would be very
+from another.
+“It would be very awkward any other

 of Bel-loniea, (Youi Janis’ grandfather) has just